arthurkosmala/EwaldMP/README.md

 # Ewald Message Passing

-Reference implementation of the Ewald message passing scheme.
+Reference implementation of the Ewald message passing scheme, proposed in the paper

+Ewald-based Long-Range Message Passing for Molecular Graphs
+by Arthur Kosmala, Johannes Gasteiger, Nicholas Gao, Stephan Günnemann
+Accepted at ICML 2023

 Models for which Ewald message passing is currently implemented: